OutSystems/AzureARMTemplates/README.md

 **Features:**

 - Supports both OutSystems 10 and 11.
-You can select witch version to install.
+You can select which version to install.

 - Optional databases.
 You can chose if you want to create a session database (OutSystems 10 and 11) and/or a log database (OutSystems 11).